Tuning the separability in noncommutative space: Toy Model: Anisotropic oscillator with only spatial noncommutativity

-Let us consider that the time-dependency appears only through the NC-space parameter $\theta(t)$ (co-ordinate noncommutativity).
-Moreover, let us assume that no momentum-momentum noncommutativity is present, i.e, $\eta\to 0$.
-For quantitative discussion, we set the following parameter values.
+Once again we consider the NC-space commutation relations ~\eqref{toyncalgebra}.
+For quantitative discussion, we set the following parameter values for the anisotropic oscillator.

 For the present study, let us assume that the TD-parameter $\theta(t)$ is monotonically decreasing with time, such that the spatial noncommutativity goes off after a sufficiently large time.
 In other words, we assume that the dynamics of NC-space is such that it will become a usual commutative space at $t\to\infty$.
-For convenience, we choose
+For convenience, again we consider ~\eqref{thetatform}.
+Using the parameters ~\eqref{parametervalues} and ~\eqref{thetatform}, we get the following explicit form of $Ps$ (as mentioned in ~\eqref{separabilityc}) for the state $\vert 0,0;\beta_1,\beta_2\rangle$.